 Line up and join the throng for a damn fine laksa

-For the record, Laksa King does a great version of this much-loved classic: the big, deep bowl has a rich broth, a good measure of coconut creaminess and a nice warm hit of chilli that won’t break your tastebuds.
-There’s a mix of hokkien and vermicelli noodles and a healthy amount of shredded chicken, prawns (two), fried tofu squares, fishcake, and one amazing squidgy piece of eggplant that has sucked up all the flavour of the broth.
-It’s all topped with shredded mint for added zing and fried shallots.
+Before you’re seated, take stock of the big blackboard menu as you walk in.
+It lists all the Malaysian classics – the fried kway teow is excellent, as is the nasi lemak – including nine kinds of laksa.
+Yes, Laksa King does deliver on this much-loved classic: the big, deep bowl has a rich broth, a good measure of coconut creaminess and a nice warm hit of chilli that won’t break your tastebuds.
+The combination laksa ($11.80) has you gobbling up springy Hokkien noodles and al dente rice vermicelli while you work your way through choice toppings like tender poached chicken, jewel-like prawns and fishcakes.
+Don’t skip on the veggie version either that pumps up the bowl with fried tofu puffs, crisp bok choy and one amazing squidgy piece of eggplant that has sucked up all the flavour of the broth.
 Don’t wear white unless you want to wear the splashback.

 Take a five-minute breather then cool down with an ice kachang dessert.
 It’s Malaysia’s answer to the slurpee – a mountain of shaved ice over grass jelly, crowned with bashed peanuts.
 Absolute bliss.

 |Opening hours:||Sun-Thu 11.30am-3pm & 5-10pm; Fri, Sat 11.30am-3pm & 5-10pm|